smile-io/ember-polaris/README.md

 ##### Stack
 `polaris-stack` implements the [Polaris Stack component](https://polaris.shopify.com/components/structure/stack).

-Any child elements inside a `polaris-stack` block will be auto-wrapped as stack items as per the React components.
+Any child elements inside a `polaris-stack` block will be auto-wrapped as stack items as per the React component.
 We also make a `polaris-stack/item` component available inside the block to allow more control over the items if desired.

 ###### Examples